In short: The Delphi Method is an interactive form of data gathering in which expert opinions are summarized and consensus is facilitated.

 - Delphi, and the conceptual insights gathered during the process, can be a starting point for subsequent research processes.

 - Delphi can be combined with qualitative or quantitative methods beforehand (to gain deeper insights into the problem to be discussed) and afterwards (to gather further data).

 - The Delphi method is highly normative because it revolves around the subjective opinions of stakeholders.

 - The selection of the participating experts is a normative endeavour and must be done carefully so as to ensure a variety of perspectives.

 - Delphi is an instrument of transdisciplinary research that may be used both to find potential policy options as well as to further academic proceedings.
-Normativity is deeply rooted in this connection between academia and the 'real-world' (see the article on transdisciplinary research)
+Normativity is deeply rooted in this connection between academia and the 'real-world'.

 - The diverse fields in which the Delphi method was applied has diversified and thus potentially confounded its methodological homogeneity, raising the need for a more comparable application and reporting of the method (6, 7)